-Moulid moves and moves
+Moulid Moves and Moves

-The Mulid (mawlid in classical Arabic, mawalid is the plural) festivals come from the Sufi or mystical tradition of Islam.
-Mulid means birth or birthday, as in the birthday of the Prophet Muhammad: Mulid an-Nabi.
-Hundreds of other mawalid celebrate not the birthdays, but the commemoration of the dates of death of the Friends of God, the AWLIYA or saints of Islam.
-The festivals center on their tombs, or shrines erected to them.
+Our workshop explained the background and basis for a modern hybrid form of music and dance in Egypt called Moulid.
+The Moulid (mawlid in classical Arabic) festivals come from the Sufi or mystical tradition and methodology of Islam.
+Moulid means birth or birthday.
+There is one annual Moulid which is an actual birthday, of the Prophet Muhammad – Moulid an-Nabi.
+Hundreds of other mawalid celebrate the death days of the Friends of God, the AWLIYA or saints of Islam.
+The festivals center on tombs, or shrines of the awliya.

+The awliya are holy men and women who possess BARAKA (blessedness and spiritual charisma).
+Many Muslims believe they can intercede (SHAFA’) for ordinary believers, now, or on the Day of Judgment to ensure acceptance in heaven, a cure from a disease, or for other requests.
+The awliya perform miracles or supernatural feats known as KARAMAT.
 The wali or walia (singular of awliya) may be a descendent of the Prophet Muhammad; his family is known as the AHL al-BAYT.
 Some were great scholars, or past leaders of Sufi orders, the mystical brotherhoods of popular Islam.
 Many composed poetry which is sung to music during the celebration of the mulid.

 Not everyone who attends a mulid is a Sufi.
 Many ordinary Egyptians (or Algerians, or Moroccans or other Muslims) also travel to celebrate them.